 B. No refunds!!
 Car will not be inspected until entry fee has been paid.

 the rules don't say it can be done, then that means it can't be done!!!

 D. Never assume.
 Always ask to be sure!

-G. Once a car passes inspection the hood and trunk will be allowed to be
+G. Once a car passes inspection the hood will be allowed

-START OF THE EVENT!!!
+THE START OF THE EVENT!!!
 IF YOU ARE NOT GOING TO MAKE IT BEFORE THAT DON'T WASTE YOUR TIME DRIVING THERE!!!
-THIS IS YOUR ONLY
+THIS IS YOUR